In this blog, we shall discuss how to test blockchain applications and the various methods and interfaces for testing blockchain applications.

 Smart contracts play a major role in the validation technology in a blockchain application.
 A smart contract is a self-executing contract.
 The rules and regulations of a smart contract are coded into a blockchain.
 The system enforces the terms of the contract once the conditions are met.

-Although a smart contract is very similar to an API in functioning, as it has public functions that can be used by anyone registered on that particular blockchain network.
+A smart contract is very similar to an API in functioning, as it has public functions that can be used by anyone registered on that particular blockchain network.
 However, it cannot call external web APIs.

 So what role does a tester play in this case?